rfhb/ctrdata/README.md

 ## Background

 The package `ctrdata` provides functions for retrieving (downloading) information clinical trials from public registers, and for aggregating and analysing such information.
 It can be used for the European Union Clinical Trials Register ("EUCTR", https://www.clinicaltrialsregister.eu/) and for ClinicalTrials.gov ("CTGOV", https://clinicaltrials.gov/).
 Development of `ctrdata` started mid 2015 and was motivated by the wish to understand trends in designs and conduct of trials and their availability for patients.
 The package is to be used within the [R](https://www.r-project.org/) system.
-Last edit 2016-12-02 for version 0.9.9.3 (see NEWS.md).
+Last edit 2016-12-28 for version 0.9.10.0 (metadata added; see NEWS.md).

 Main features: